Panchenko-Lab/Supplementary-data-for-Peng-et-al-2021/Scripts_for_analyses/R_scripts_for_plots/README.md

 ## Custom R scripts for making plots
-All the raw data for making the plots are provided at: [Source_data](https://github.com/yunhuip/Supplementary-data-for-Peng-et-al-2021/tree/main/Source_Data)
+All the source data for making the plots are provided at: [Source_data](https://github.com/yunhuip/Supplementary-data-for-Peng-et-al-2021/tree/main/Source_Data)

 ## Required programs